 Methods and low-cost single and multiply-detector IR heads for thermal management of electronics and microelectronics systems, circuits and devices

 Elevated temperature is the dominant cause of electronic systems failures, accounting for 55% of them.
 Thus, there is a need for thermal characterization of electronic circuits.
 One of main methods of describing their thermal properties is the thermal impedance approach.
 The mathematical foundations for such measurements were laid down in the JEDEC JESD51 standards series.
-In our research and developments, we emphasize the use of IR systems in thermal characterization of electronic circuit and devices.
+A system for thermal impedance measurements using a fast, single detector IR sensor was designed and tested, along with dedicated software for thermal characterization of electronic circuits, based on upper surface temperature measurement.

 We have recently developed the new method for the measurement thermal impedance using low-cost single-detector MWIR head for dynamic temperature measurements on the outer surface of the power device or circuit case.
 By thermal modelling, it is possible to get temperature evolution in time inside the thermal object, in the heat source.
 A few thermal models were considered during the research: analytical and numerical, 1D and 3D, compact and physical.
 Finally, due to the reasonable compromise between accuracy and execution time of simulation, the compact model was selected.
 Using the thermal impedance of the thermal object, it is possible to obtain the spectrum of thermal time constants to characterize the device thermally and localize the possible failures in the multilayer structure.

-The knowledge gained during the research will allow for further development of proprietary software and measurement setups dedicated for thermal characterization of electronic circuits and to continue the research in this domain taking into account the coming development of semiconductor technologies.
-The multiply-detector IR head is planned to be developed for microscopic measurements.
+The knowledge gained during the research will allow for further development of proprietary software and measurement setups dedicated for thermal characterization of electronic circuits and to continue the research in this domain, taking into account the coming developments of semiconductor technologies.
+The development of a multiply-detector IR measurements system is also planned.

 - M. Kopeć, B. Więcek,"AC temperature estimation of power electronic devices using 1D thermal modeling and IR thermography measurements, 15th Quantitative InfraRed Thermography QIRT 2020, Porto, 2020.